 Note 11 Gross value added (GVA) data is released annually by the Office for National Statistics (ONS), and GVA per head is calculated using ONS mid-year-estimate data.
 GVA is a measure of the increase in the value of the economy due to the production of goods and services.
 Estimates are measured at current basic prices, which include the effect of inflation.
-Please ensure you use only the most recent data as previous years' data has been substantially revised with the most recent release.
-The GVA data for 2019 was released in May 2021, and new data is now also available for district level Gross Domestic Product (see ESiF).
-The release of GVA data for 2020 was due in May 2022 but has been delayed.
+The GVA data for 2020 was released in June 2022, and data is now also available for district level Gross Domestic Product (see ESiF).